mckenzielee/Qi-Docs/docs/Account_Namespace.rst

 ``string Description``
 	Description of this Namespace.
 ``string TierId``
-	GUID of the Tier that this Namespace is associated with.
+	:ref:`string <StringObj>` Id of the Tier that this Namespace is associated with.
 ``int32 ThroughputUnits``
 	Number of Throughput units for this Namespace.
 ``int32 StorageUnits``